Gray whales are among the most amazing whales you can ever hope to see. There are many places to see gray whales off the coast of North America.

 May to October

-At the time when the ice melts in Chuckchi, Beaufort, and Bering seas in Alaska, gray whales start feeding.
+Gray whales start feeding when the ice melts in Chuckchi, Beaufort, and Bering seas in Alaska.
 This happens near the end of spring and at the beginning of fall.

-They eat to produce fat and blubber that can sustain them on their migration route from their feeding grounds in the Arctic to Mexico and back.
+They eat to produce fat and blubber to sustain them on their migration route from their feeding grounds in the Arctic to Mexico and back.